 If history is your thing check out Fort Clinch to learn more about the incredibly complicated military backstory of the area.
 The Fort has ties with the Civil War, Spanish invasions, and the Battle of Amelia Island.

 Prefer a less combat oriented historical experience?
 Take one of the horse drawn carriages for a ride around Fernandina Beach.
 The drivers know everything about the area and can tell you about antebellum life in Florida or show you where films like Pippi Longstocking were taped.

 Visit in May for parades, great music, and seafood when the annual Isle of Eight Flags Shrimp Festival occurs.

 Or come back in March if you’re an appreciator of fine cars.
 Concours week kicks off during the month of March and brings in people from across the country to show off their vehicles.

 Art walks occur periodically throughout the year, but even if you miss one there are still plenty of shops selling local watercolor and acrylic works to take home.

 Though Amelia Island is unparalleled in its natural beauty, its food is what truly won this southern girl’s heart.
 I’m not sure if it’s the complicated invasion history that brought such varied and authentic cuisine to the island or just the appeal of the beaches bringing 5 star chefs in, but either way you can’t go wrong here.

 Finally, you can’t take a trip to the south without some good old-fashioned soul food.
-Southern 29 makes farm-to-table meals you wish your Granny could cook.
+29 South Eats makes farm-to-table meals you wish your Granny could cook.
 It’s not a vacation without a little indulgence so try the mac and cheese or shrimp and grits.